Cleeng/mediastore-sdk/README.md

 To select a specific environment for run or build, use the `--environment` flag, e.g. `yarn start --environment=production`.

+### API Mocks

+If some APIs on which the application depends are still in development, use `USE_API_MOCK` field to switch between mock endpoints and actual endpoints.

 ## Available Scripts

 In the project directory, you can run: